Juan-VC/ComboJack/README.md

 # ComboJack for Dell series
-An Pop up to select type of jack that you plug in
+An Pop up to select type of jack that you plug in -> Disabled

 <p align="center">
     <img src="./popup.png"/>